 3. Quality of Content

 A daily or weekly blog frequency is only going to help you increase your traffic if the content is unique, thoughtful, and helpful to your readers.
-With blogging it's always better to follow the rule of quality over quanity, as long as you're not posting only one blog article per quarter.
+When creating any type of content it's always better to follow the rule of quality over quantity, as long as you're not posting only one blog article per quarter.

 4. Social Media Activity

 Great content goes unread every day online, largely due to lack of promotion.
-Companies who take a team approach to promoting their content on the social media channels most widely used by their prospects see a dramatic increase in attracting additional traffic.
+Companies who take a team approach to promoting their content on the social media channels see a dramatic increase in attracting additional traffic.
 Especially when you're consistent about it!

-And don't feel you can only promote a blog article once.
-If a particular post is really resonating with your readers, share it again on LinkedIn a week later on your personal profile or in a different LinkedIn group.
+On a similar note, don't feel like you can only promote a blog article once.
+If a particular post is really resonating with your readers, share it again on LinkedIn a week or two later on your personal profile or in a different LinkedIn group.
 If Twitter is a utilized social channel share the article again a day later and a week later, since the shelf life of a tweet is often seconds.

 5. Competition in Your Industry

-If your competition is blogging it's up to you to outpace them with better content, more frequency and better promotion on the right social media channels.
+If your competition is already blogging it's up to you to outpace them with better content, published more frequently and better promotion on the right social media channels.

 The Blogging Tipping Point

-Based on the chart here of our website traffic from our first 13 months of blogging (April 2011 to April 2012), you can see Month 5, Month 10 and Month 13 were the months we saw a tipping point of exponential traffic growth.
+Like I said, our success didn't happen over night.
+Looking back at our first 13 months of blogging (April 2011 to April 2012), Month 5, Month 10 and Month 13 were the months we saw a tipping point of exponential traffic growth.
 (Green = organic search traffic, Yellow = referral traffic, Turquoise = social media traffic, Orange = email traffic, Blue = direct traffic).

 To clarify, our blog lives directly within our website and core site domain.